-We have developed the curriculum in consultation with parents, pupils and staff, taking into account the age, needs and feelings of pupils.
+We have developed the curriculum in consultation with family, pupils and staff, taking into account the age, needs and feelings of pupils.
 If pupils ask questions outside the scope of this policy, teachers will respond in an appropriate manner so they are fully informed and don't seek answers online.
+There may be occasions where concerns around awareness are highlighted within the community or media.
+In these occasions we may adapt our curriculum to meet those needs.